 Visitors to the Museum of Great Palace Mosaics can expect to be greeted with a dazzling display of vivid tiles that resemble a giant jigsaw puzzle.
 Although the tiles date back centuries, they have been lovingly restored and preserved, so the colours and the intricate details are still hugely impressive.

-Great Palace Mosaic Museum opening hours are between 09:00 in the morning and 17:30 in the evening.
-Please also note that the museum is open to visitors every day of the week.
+Great Palace Mosaic Museum opening hours are between 09:00 in the morning and 19:00 in the evening.
+Please note that the ticket office closes at 18:30.
+This museum is open every day of the week.
+Information on visiting hours was last updated on May 5, 2024. (the museum is closed to visitors due to restoration).

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I recommend you to visit the official website of The Museum and review the latest situation.